 Bring that to a boil, stirring constantly.

-Keep a watch on your thermometer so you will know when it gets to soft ball stage.
+Keep a watch on your thermometer so you will know when it gets to the soft ball stage.

-This is going to take about five minutes on medium high heat.
+This is going to take about five minutes on medium-high heat.

-Add in marshmallow creme.
+Add in the marshmallow creme and mix together.